 Meaghan landed her next gig in (Market 7) Washington D.C. after the CBS affiliate there conducted a nationwide search for talent whom would help launch a brand new live, lifestyle morning show.
 Meaghan was one of Great Day Washington’s in-studio hosts, as well as their only Lifestyle Reporter who produced all of her own live hits, wrote her own packages and even booked most of her shoots.
 When she wasn’t running around covering local lifestyle stories in D.C., Maryland and Northern Virginia, she was interviewing a celebrity in town, at a new restaurant’s opening or — planning her next visit home ;).
 So, appropriately enough, a few years later, Meaghan felt it was time to move back to Rhode Island.

 Today, Meaghan is the Lifestyle Reporter, Traffic Anchor and fill-in Anchor for — you guessed it! — WJAR, the NBC affiliate.
 Her role is brand new for the station and it’s also exactly what Meaghan was looking to do in her home state that she loves (and always talked about on live TV in Denver and DC… whoops!) so much.

 When Meaghan’s not working, she loves staying active by working out, taking hot yoga classes and spending time with her adopted-pup, Tilly.
 She stays up to date on what’s trending in entertainment, style and lifestyle news, as well as all things Rhode Island.
 Additionally, her love for travel, food and family keeps her busy with planning her next excursion and dining experience with the people she loves.
-She also loves working with nonprofit organizations, like Domestic Violence Resource Center of South County, Good Will Industries and a variety of fundraising events.
+She also loves working with nonprofit organizations, like the American Academy of Dermatology, Domestic Violence Resource Center (RI), Good Will Industries and a variety of others at specific fundraising events.